Getting Started¶

 If you plan to use the text resolver for semantic text embeddings, you need to make GGUF model files available to the server.
 See the Text Resolver page for details.

-A quick way to get started is to download the bundled models and mount them:
+A quick way to get started is to download the embedding nomic-embed-text-v1.5.f16 model to the models/ directory and

 docker run -p 8080:8080 \